The Peninsula Hotels

 The Peninsula Hotels is a chain of luxury hotels operated by Hongkong and Shanghai Hotels.
 Founded by the Kadoorie family, the first hotel opened in 1928 and now stands as the oldest in Hong Kong.

 History

 Hong Kong and Shanghai Hotels, Limited was incorporated in 1866.
 The company became engaged in real estate, acquiring land properties, and opened The Peninsula Hong Kong in Tsim Sha Tsui in 1928.
-The Peninsula Hong Kong holds several world records for placing the largest single orders for fleets of Rolls-Royce cars in the world.

 The Peninsula Manila in Makati, Metro Manila, Philippines, opened in 1976.
-After a decade, the opening was followed by The Peninsula New York in 1988, as the company ventured into the American market.
+After a decade, the opening was followed by The Peninsula New York in 1988, as the company ventured into the US market.
 This was followed by a 1989 opening in Beijing and a 1991 opening in Beverly Hills.

-Awards and achievements

-The Peninsula Bangkok was named the #1 hotel in Asia and #7 worldwide by magazine Travel + Leisure in August 2010.

-The Peninsula Tokyo was voted the second best hotel by the same magazine in 2012 in its annual "The 500 Best Hotels List".
+In 2012, the company made headlines for issuing a ban on their menus to no longer serve shark fin soup, which is traditionally a popular delicacy in China.
+In 2015, The Peninsula Tokyo became EarthCheck certified.
+In 2017, The Peninsula Beijing became BREEAM accredited.